-- 1. trademarks similar to a collective trademark registered for similar goods or services, in respect of which proprietary rights existed which lapsed less than three years ago; - 2.trademarks similar to an individual trademark, registered on behalf of a third party for similar goods or services, in respect of which the registration expired less than two years ago, unless such third party gave his/her consent or did not fulfill the use requirement in respect of such trademark; - 3. trademarks liable to be confused with a trademark that is a well-known trademark within the meaning of Article 6bis of the Paris Convention, owned by someone else, unless the owner of such trademark gave his/her consent; - 4.trademarks for wines or spirits consisting of or containing geographical indications for the designation of wines or spirits, with respect to wines or spirits not originating from the geographical place so indicated, or if deposited in good faith before the geographical indication concerned became protected in the country of origin; and - 5.trademarks whose registration was applied for in bad faith.
-A trademark is deemed to have been applied for in bad faith, in any of the following instances: - a.if the trademark has been applied for by an applicant who knew or ought to know that, within the preceding three years, that a third party has used, in good faith and in a normal manner, within the BES islands, a similar trademark in respect of similar goods or services, and the said third party has not given his/her consent; or - b.if the trademark has been applied for by an applicant who, as a result of direct relations with a third party, knew that within the preceding three years the said third party has used, in good faith and in a normal manner, outside the BES islands a similar trademark in respect of similar goods or services, unless such third party has given his/her consent or the said knowledge about the use of the trademark was acquired only after the applicant had started to use the trademark within the BES islands.
+- trademarks similar to a collective trademark deposited for similar goods or services, in respect of which proprietary rights existed which lapsed less than three years ago, (this does not apply for the former owner of an identical or similar collective trademark or his/her successor in title); - trademarks similar to an individual trademark, registered on behalf of a third party for similar goods or services, in respect of which the registration expired less than two years ago, unless such third party gave his/her consent or did not fulfill the use requirement in respect of such trademark; - trademarks liable to be confused with a trademark that is a well-known trademark within the meaning of Article 6bis of the Paris Convention, owned by someone else, unless the owner of such trademark gave his her consent; - trademarks for wines or spirits consisting of or containing geographical indications for the designation of wines or spirits, with respect to wines or spirits not originating from the geographical place so indicated, or if deposited in good faith before the geographical indication concerned became protected in the country of origin; and - trademarks of which the registration was applied for in bad faith.
+A trademark is deemed to have been applied for in bad faith, in any of the following instances: - a.if the trademark has been applied for by an applicant who knew or ought to know that, within the preceding three years, a third party has used, in good faith and in a normal manner, within Sint Maarten, a similar trademark in respect of similar goods or services, and the said third party has not given his/her consent; or - b.if the trademark has been applied for by an applicant who, as a result of direct relations with a third party, knew that within the preceding three years the said third party has used, in good faith and in a normal manner, outside Sint Maarten a similar trademark in respect of similar goods or services, unless such third party has given his/her consent or the said knowledge about the use of the trademark was acquired only after the applicant had started to use the trademark within Sint Maarten.